A Jewish Baker’s Pastry Secrets, the cookbook. If you are an experienced baker you’ll enjoy it for the stories, and the exceptional recipes.

 Unfortunately, there are no pictures.
 Even the cover photos have no description.
 The uninitiated are at a loss to understand how to assemble the recipes or even what they should look like when baked.
 This seems especially important when working with an unfamiliar recipe, like Gugelhopf with walnut filling, on page 114 or the Bee Sting coffee cake on page 50.

 For those who are following the trendy gluten-free diet or a vegetarian diet, this book isn’t for you.
-Wheat flour, butter, full fat cream, and fresh eggs feature strongly in the recipes.
+Wheat flour, butter, full-fat cream, and fresh eggs feature strongly in the recipes.
 Those new to scratch cooking may find the directions confusing.
 There is no glossary to explain the various terms used.
 The writing assumes some mastery from the reader, already.
-However, those who are already familiar with the special techniques of the French pastry chef, will find a few new recipes to try in this book.
+However, those who are already familiar with the special techniques of the French pastry chef will find a few new recipes to try in this book.

 I had to look the recipes up online to find out what the basic dough normally looked like when baked so that I could decide if I wanted to try the recipe.
-With pictures and a glossary I would have given the book 5 stars.
+With pictures and a glossary, I would have given the book 5 stars.

 The writing is well done.
 The layout is logical and easy to navigate.
-Mr. Greenstein seems like a personable character that would be nice to have in your neighborhood.
+Mr. Greenstein seems like a personable character that would be nice to have in your neighbourhood.
 But as a cookbook, it is seriously lacking in usefulness for all but the experienced pastry baker.
 If you are an experienced baker this book has a lot to offer.
 And you will enjoy it for the stories, and the exceptional recipes.
 But if you are new to scratch baking or just getting started in pastry techniques, you’ll want this book for your second choice.
-Pick a cookbook with lots of good step by step pictorial instructions for your first choice.
+Pick a cookbook with lots of good step-by-step pictorial instructions for your first choice.